 Rock Fit is a fitness class done to wonderful rock and metal music, operating in the UK.
 Rock out to some Black Sabbath as your sweat through your black clothes doing cardio as you prepare for the mosh pit.
-They were planning to do live sessions in three cites across the UK, but that’s currently on hold due to the coronavirus.
+They were planning to do live sessions in three cities across the UK, but that’s currently on hold due to the coronavirus.

-Furthermore, If you want to become a rocking fitness instructor, then they’re currently recruiting, just click here to find out more.
+Furthermore, if you want to become a rocking fitness instructor, then they’re currently recruiting.
+Just click here to find out more.

 Deadlifts & Death Metal

 Like doing deadlifts and you come from Downunder?
 Then we’ve got you covered too.
-So if you like to lift heavy to heavy music, then once a month Deadlifts & Death Metal meet at 16-20 Abbott Street Alphington, Victoria to do just that.
+So if you like to lift heavy to heavy music, then once a month Deadlifts & Death Metal meet at 16-20 Abbott Street Alphington, Victoria, to do just that.

 Go check out their website for more information by clicking here, where you’ll also be able to read about the personal training, online coaching, and nutrition services Elissa also offers.